Kagami/vmsg/README.md

 * Provides little to no options, e.g. VBR quality can't be specified
 * Firefox/Chrome encode only to Opus which can't be natively played in Safari and Edge

+## But you can use e.g. ogv.js polyfill!

+* It make things more compicated, now you need both encoder and decoder
+* Opus gives you ~2x bitrate win but for 500kb/min files it's not that much
+* MP3 is much more widespread, so even while compression is not best compatibility matters

 ## License

 vmsg is licensed under [CC0](COPYING).